khalid-hussain/shaheen/chap6.md

 the other side of the border.
 And those who are severely injured should be given treatment.
 I shall remain here for a few days."

-After this, when Badr Bin Mughira was discussing future strategies with Al-Zeghel, Moosa, Al-Zaghairi then Al-Zeghel said, "Ferdinand won't delay in declaring war.
+After this, when Badr bin Mughira was discussing future strategies with Al-Zeghel, Moosa, Al-Zaghairi then Al-Zeghel said, "Ferdinand won't delay in declaring war.
 Had he captured the fort, war would have started.
 We shouldn't give him more time to prepare.
 After hearing the news of your victory, the